The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 “I think my n***s look better on her face, ” he sings.
 A little later he adds, “I’ma f**k your b***h and give her back / She said she pop pills I told her ‘stop it.'”

-While The Weeknd didn’t sing Nav’s lyrics, the Starboy singer is not only featured on the song, he is promoting it on social media and therefore stands by its message.
+While The Weeknd didn’t sing Nav’s lyrics, the “Starboy” singer is not only featured on the song, but he is also promoting it on social media and therefore stands by its message.

 SOME WAY @beatsbynav ft.
 The Weeknd : https://t.co/ayOycdKXQj pic.twitter.com/z9F24ChQXt